 Section 302: Corporate Responsibility for Financial Reports

 SOX Section 302 states that Chief Executive Officers (CEOs) and Chief Financial Officers (CFOs) are directly responsible for the accuracy of financial reports.
-Signing officers must review and certify the accuracy of financial statements, establish and maintain internal controls, and disclose all significant deficiencies, fraud and significant changes in internal controls.
+Signing officers must review and certify the accuracy of financial statements, establish and maintain internal controls, and disclose all significant deficiencies, fraud, and significant changes in internal controls.

 This mandate allows CEOs and CFOs to be held accountable for inaccuracies in their organization’s financial statements, up to and including criminal penalties.
+Non-compliance with SOX Section 302 can result in significant civil and criminal penalties, including fines up to $5 million and imprisonment for up to 20 years for executives who knowingly certify false financial reports.

 Section 404: Management Assessment of Internal Controls